Survive an Active Shooter

 Over 200 active shooter incidents since 1966 have been profiled by the New York City Police Department (NYPD).
 These incidents and indicators may help provide some insight into who your enemy may be.
 So let’s look into who might be pulling the trigger before we get into what we can do about it.

-If you cannot run, and you are not in a position to take action, the next best thing to do is to hide.
+If you cannot run and are not in a position to take action, the next best thing is to hide.
 This could be under a desk or even in a closet.
 If you are in a hallway, get into a room and secure the door as best you can.
 If you are already in a room, secure the door the best you can.
 The point is that you need to find somewhere to shelter in place and wait it out, or at least wait for a better opportunity to make a move or flee.
-Also, turn your phone to silent with no vibration or turn it off altogether.
+Also, please turn your phone to silent with no vibration or turn it off altogether.
 An unexpected phone call or text could ruin your day.
 Finally, keep your breathing as calm as possible.
 The idea of shelter in place is that you are not found.

-Lastly, and regardless of the method or steps you choose to take, remember that once you have either left the scene, the threat has been reduced or eliminated, and only when you are safe to do so, you need to call 911 and get help.
+Lastly, and regardless of the method or steps you choose to take, remember that once you have either left the scene, the threat has been reduced or eliminated, and only when you are safe to do so, call 911 and get help.
 Be prepared to provide a description and location of the shooter(s), types of weapons being used, and information regarding potential victims.

 Learn More!
 Check out my article titled “A Look Inside the Mind of an Active Shooter.”